Reading Wiener in 2025

 “There is no need to ask what is the toughest or most tolerable regime, for it is within the system itself that the forces struggling against the organization of power are elaborated.”

-Stat probabilitas, cadit voluntas—probability stands, will falls.
+Stat probabilitas, cadit voluntas

 “The first great principle of cybernetics is that the only relevant model of a calculating machine is another calculating machine; and this means that the only relevant model of man as an economic agent is an information-processing entity with the same constitutive characteristics as a digital computer.”

+This is where the political dismemberment of the individual pays dividiends.
+By breaking the individual into data-points, the market can trade on our future behaviors.
 Institutions, markets, and media are re-engineered into a single adaptive architecture: markets track and predict desires; policing becomes algorithmic pre-emption; media amplify feedback loops; psychology and psychotherapy produce self-regulating citizens; and administration replaces politics.
 The ideal subject—Homo Cyberneticus—internalizes the system’s logic, adjusting automatically, a dividual whose bonds are mediated by metrics.
-Ex habitus, forma; ex forma, vinculum—habits shape form; form generates bonds.
+The cybernetic market doesn’t just facilitate trade, it harvests the informational surplus of an individual life to fecundate itself.

 The subversive handbook the protagonist Winston Smith receives, The Theory and Practice of Oligarchical Collectivism, purportedly written by the Party’s nemesis, Emmanuel Goldstein, serves as the ultimate critique of power.
 Ultimately revealed as part of a trap orchestrated by loyal Inner Party member O’Brien, the book’s text provides the theoretical basis for the totalitarian society of Oceania, outlining the chilling motivation behind the massive effort of surveillance and repression: power is accumulated and retained solely for its own sake.